Sona Build Guide by Halipupu

 Since the items don't give as much CDR as they used to, Ionian Boots of Lucidity are a really good choice for Sona, if you don't miss the Tenacity.

-Builds from Chalice of Harmony, Mikael's Crucible gives nice mana regen, mana and magic resist.
-Also gives the best life saving active in game which removes crowd control effects from target ally and heals them well (I healed 360 to Rengar).
-The active has 180 second cooldown which is lowered by the mastery Artificer so it doesn't matter.
+Builds from Chalice of Harmony, Mikael's Blessing gives nice mana regen, mana and magic resist.
+Also gives the best life saving active in game which removes crowd control effects from target ally and heals them well.

 Gives HP regen aura and increased damage for minions.
 I haven't used this, but it's good for pushing I think...